chloeekk/chloeekk.github.io/posts/monday-com-seo-strategy-analysis/index.md

 **Rule of Classification:**
 - **Product-related:** Keywords that directly mention the product name "monday" or variations thereof, capturing searches specifically looking for the brand.
-- **Competitor-related:** Keywords including names of competing brands or products, like [Notion](https://chloevolution.com/posts/notion-seo-strategy-analysis), [ClickUp](https://chloevolution.com/posts/clickup-seo-strategy-analysis), [Wrike](https://chloevolution.com/posts/wrike-seo-strategy-analysis), Asana, to attract users considering alternatives.
+- **Competitor-related:** Keywords including names of competing brands or products, like [Notion](https://chloevolution.com/posts/notion-seo-strategy-analysis), [ClickUp](https://chloevolution.com/posts/clickup-seo-strategy-analysis), [Wrike](https://chloevolution.com/posts/wrike-seo-strategy-analysis), [Asana](https://chloevolution.com/posts/asana-seo-strategy-analysis), [Atlassian](https://chloevolution.com/posts/atlassian-seo-strategy-analysis) to attract users considering alternatives.
 - **Tool-related:** Keywords that describe the type of tools or functionalities, such as "crm", "project", "management", "gantt", "chart", "plan", targeting users interested in specific features or use cases.
 - **Educational:** Keywords that involve instructional content, like "how to" or "guide", appealing to users seeking knowledge or how-to information.
 - **Other:** Keywords that do not neatly fit into the above categories but still bring traffic to the site.